gsteixeira/django-except-catcher/README.md

 ![django-except-catcher Logo](/except_catcher/static/except_catcher/logo.png)

-Exceptions are stored and listed so you can find similar errors and look their "yellow page", just like in django's debug error page.
+Exceptions are stored and listed so you can find similar errors and look their "yellow error page", just like in django's debug error page.

 It does not require instalation of any daemon in order to work, just install a regular django module.